zigsphere/puppet-amazon-s3/README.md

 Data type: *String*

-This is the version of s3fs-fuse to install.
-The version referes to the tags in the git repository.
+The version of s3fs-fuse to install.
+The version refers to the tags in the git repository.
 Latest stable version is [v1.80](https://github.com/s3fs-fuse/s3fs-fuse/tree/v1.80).

 Default: 'v1.80'